-Captain Beechey (chap. iv., vol. i.) states that the inhabitants of Pitcairn Island are firmly convinced that after the arrival of every ship they suffer cutaneous and other disorders.
+1 Captain Beechey (chap. iv. vol. i.) states that the inhabitants of Pitcairn Island are firmly convinced that after the arrival of every ship they suffer cutaneous and other disorders.
 Captain Beechey attributes this to the change of diet during the time of the visit.
-Dr. Macculloch ("Western Isles," vol. ii., p.
+Dr. Macculloch (Western Isles, vol. ii. p.
 32) says, "It is asserted, that on the arrival of a stranger (at St. Kilda) all the inhabitants, in the common phraseology, catch a cold."
 Dr. Macculloch considers the whole case, although often previously affirmed, as ludicrous.
-He adds, however, that "the question was put by us to the inhabitants, who unanimously agreed in the story."
-In Vancouver's Voyage, there is a somewhat similar statement with respect to Otaheite.
+He adds, however, that "the question was put by us to the inhabitants who unanimously agreed in the story."
+In Vancouver's Voyage there is a somewhat similar statement with respect to Otaheite.
 Dr. Dieffenbach, in a note to his translation of this Journal, states that the same fact is universally believed by the inhabitants of the Chatham Islands, and in parts of New Zealand.
 It is impossible that such a belief should have become universal in the northern hemisphere, at the Antipodes, and in the Pacific, without some good foundation.
-Humboldt ("Polit.
-Essay on King of New Spain," vol. iv.) says, that the great epidemics at Panama and Callao are "marked" by the arrival of ships from Chile, because the people from that temperate region first experience the fatal effects of the torrid zones. may add, that I have heard it stated in Shropshire, that sheep, which have been imported from vessels, although themselves in a healthy condition, if placed in the same fold with others, frequently produce sickness in the flock.
+Humboldt (Polit.
+Essay on King. of New Spain, vol. iv.) says that the great epidemics at Panama and Callao are "marked" by the arrival of ships from Chile, because the people from that temperate region first experience the fatal effects of the torrid zones.
+I may add, that I have heard it stated in Shropshire that sheep, which have been imported from vessels, although themselves in a healthy condition, if placed in the same fold with others, frequently produce sickness in the flock.

-which, rising imperceptibly to the westward, at last attains a height of more than 3,000 feet.
+ferry-boat.
+The river, although at this spot both broad and deep, had a very small body of running water.
+Having crossed a low piece of land on the opposite side, we reached the slope of the Blue Mountains.
+The ascent is not steep, the road having been cut with much care on the side of a sandstone cliff.
+On the summit an almost level plain extends, which, rising imperceptibly to the westward, at last attains a height of more than 3000 feet.
 From so grand a title as Blue Mountains, and from their absolute altitude, I expected to have seen a bold chain of mountains crossing the country; but instead of this, a sloping plain presents merely an inconsiderable front to the low land near the coast.
-From this first slope, the view of the extensive woodland to the east was striking, and the surrounding trees grew bold and lofty.
+From this first slope the view of the extensive woodland to the east was striking, and the surrounding trees grew bold and lofty.
 But when once on the sandstone platform, the scenery becomes exceedingly monotonous; each side of the road is bordered by scrubby trees of the never-failing Eucalyptus family; and with the exception of two or three small inns, there are no houses or cultivated land; the road, moreover, is solitary; the most frequent object being a bullock-waggon, piled up with bales of wool.